gottacatchenall/MetacommunityDynamics.jl/README.md

 A metacommunity (Leibold et al. 2004) consists of a species pool distributed across a landscape.
-The composition of metacommunities (what species can be found, and where) changes over time as move through space, interact with other species, and face selection both on conditions imposed by abiotic environment and other species.
+The composition of metacommunities (what species can be found, and where) changes over time as organisms move through space, interact with one another, and face selection both on conditions imposed by abiotic environment and interactions with others.

 Understanding how metacommunities change over time, their _dynamics_,
 is crucial to understand how ecological mechanisms scale up to determine